 Looking after your own mental health

-Taking time to focus on your own mental health and wellbeing is important, especially when covering topics of suicide or mental ill-health in your tertiary studies.
+Taking time to focus on your own mental health and wellbeing is important, especially when covering topics of suicide or mental health concerns in your tertiary studies.

 Find out what resources Mindframe has on student wellbeing.

-Mindframe supports journalism and public relations educators and students across Australia through in-person and online training to communicate safely and sensitively on mental health, mental ill- health and suicide.
+Mindframe supports journalism and public relations educators and students across Australia through in-person and online training to communicate safely and sensitively on mental health, mental health concerns and suicide.

 Find out more on Mindframe university training.